 Refer back to Romans 12 above.
-An act of kindness can break the cycle of fighting, not an act of revenge.
+An act of kindness will break the cycle of fighting, not an act of revenge.

 Now let’s talk about bullies.
 What about kids who are truly bullies?
 Isn’t it wrong to tell our sons that they can’t fight back against a bully?

 Here are some things to think about that will hopefully be helpful regarding bullies:

 - Minor infractions (name calling and being a pest) can often be overlooked.
 Minor bullying can often be overcome by being kind to the bully (see Romans 12 above).
 Maybe the bully needs a friend!

 - Teach your children to pray for children who have the tendency to act like bullies.
 There is probably a reason that they are unhappy.